Rescue process

 Are there any known medical issues, medications, or dietary needs?

 Why it matters: Surprises after placement are harder to manage than prepared-for conditions.
+Ask about anything observed during the foster period, even if minor.

 Transport and first day